Khosheutovsky khurul: Foundation

 In the past, there used to be a wooden temple on the site of the Khosheutovsky khurul, in which a divine service took place in honor of the Second Kalmyk Regiment, which participated in the Patriotic War of 1812 and the foreign campaigns of the Russian army; The regiment's banner was also kept in this temple.
 The construction of the Khosheutovsky khurul was initiated by the owner of the Khosheutovsky ulus, hero of the Patriotic War of 1812, Lieutenant Colonel Serebdzhab Tyumen, who wanted to build a memorial complex in memory of the Kalmyks who participated in the war; The monk Gavan Chombe became Tyumen's consultant.
-The Khosheutovsky khurul was built according to the design of Batur-Ubushi Tyumen.
+The Khosheutovsky khurul was built according to the design of Batur-Ubashi Tyumen.
 Construction of the khurul began in 1814 on the site of the old Buddhist temple and was completed in 1817-1818.

 Battle flags of the Kalmyks were enshrined in the khurul.
 One of them depicted a rider on a white horse — Daichin-Tengri — in the Palden Lhamo style.
 On October 17-18, 1858, the khurul was visited by Alexandre Dumas, who was staying with Serebdzhab Tyumen at that time.